JD Logistics seeks bank pitches for Hong Kong IPO of up to $3 bln, sources say

 Official mandates have yet to be given to the banks but JD is known to be close to UBS UBSG.S, Bank of America BAC.N and Haitong Securities 600837.SS, the people said.

-UBS declined to comment.
-Bank of America and Haitong did not immediately respond to a request for comment.
+UBS and Bank of America declined comment.
+Haitong did not immediately respond to a request for comment.

 Those three banks sponsored the JD Health IPO which raised nearly $3.5 billion in Hong Kong this week.
 UBS and BofA also sponsored JD.com's $4.4-billion secondary listing in June, the largest listing in Hong Kong in 2020.